Eng-Elias/Distributed-Systems-Design-Handbook/system_design_strategy.md

 | **Monolithic**  | Simple to develop, test, and deploy initially. | Tightly coupled, hard to scale, single point of failure. |
 | **Microservices** | Scalable, independently deployable, resilient. | Complex, distributed system challenges, operational overhead. |

+### C4 Model

+The C4 model is a framework for visualizing the structure and behavior of a software system.
+It provides a way to represent different levels of detail about a system, from the highest level (System Context) to the lowest level (Component Diagram).
+[C4 Model](./C4_Model_Overview.md)

 ## 7. Detailed Design: Deep Dive

 Zoom into the critical components of your high-level design.